awj5/pattern/README.md

 ## Advanced

 Your app can include a function called rewriteLoad() which will be called if there is no load function for a section eg. if the url is http://example.com/page and there is no pageLoad() function in your app then rewriteLoad() is called instead.
-This is useful if would like to include a dynamic slug in your URL.
+This is useful if you would like to include a dynamic slug in your URL.

 ### Example